DISABILITY DEFENSE UNION

 Take the risk: support us with love

 Now, I would like to take this moment to tell you about myself.
-In so much as being a disabled person who is autistic with severe learning challenges, I have devoted my time and my energies to the cause of helping others.
-As a disabled person: I have been the victim of disability racism and hate (Ref.
-1); However, This has not stopped me from being a person of sacrificial generosity and self-giving.
+In so much as being a disabled person who is autistic with learning challenges, I have devoted my time and my energies to the cause of helping others.
+As a disabled person: I have been the victim of disability racism and hate (f); However, This has not stopped me from being a person of sacrificial generosity and self-giving.
 I should also mention that, as of the writing of this letter, I have been homeless for sometime.
-My self-sacrificing ways of life has led me to this plight but I am still determined to keep on, even in this situation.
-I am here for the long-term, even if it means the sacrifice of my health, life, etc..
+My self-sacrificing ways of life has led me to this plight, but I am still determined to keep on.
+Even in this situation I am here for the long-term, even if it means the sacrifice of my health and life.

-In this world where there is no compassion or love for others; with this in mind just imagine what the disabled goes through.
-At one time in this country we were hunted down like wild animals, kill, locked up in cages (we are a danger to the community Ref. b.), and yet worst laughed at, to scorned (1).
+We live in this world where there is no compassion or love for others; with this in mind just imagine what the disabled goes through.
+At one time in this country we were hunted down like wild animals, kill, locked up in cages (we are a danger to the community (g), and yet worst laughed at, to scorned (f).
 Remember this still happens.
-Even Though we, as disabled persons, have a physical presence in this world, Even Though there are no fair people and many of us are treated as if we have throw-away lives with no God-given dignity: this is not a reason for not allowing us to teach others and ourselves to have a change of heart and mind bring us to a better way of life.
-We are GOD's sculptures (5): An example, Pat Nolan (6), This was "God's plan to get him where he is today"
+Even Though we, as disabled persons, have a physical presence in this world, Even Though there are so few fair people and many of us are treated as if we have throw-away lives with no God-given dignity: this is not a reason for not allowing us to teach others and ourselves to have a change of heart and mind bring us to a better way of life.
+We are GOD's sculptures (h): An example, Pat Nolan (i), This was "God's plan to get him where he is today"

 PLEASE HELP BEFORE IT IS TOO LATE